 Over the last several weeks, eSentire responded to multiple incidents across our customers which we attributed to the same cryptocurrency-mining campaign.
-In each incident eSentire worked with our customers to identify and contain the threat.
+In each incident, eSentire worked with our customers to identify and contain the threat.
 During this period, we provided Kaseya with updated information pertaining to the threat.
 Additionally, we updated our original advisory with new information.

 On 2018-02-16, Kaseya updated their original URL with new guidance for their VSA customers .
-This includes patches, identification scripts and remediation actions. eSentire recommends impacted customers review Kaseya’s guidance on this matter and apply the latest patches as soon as possible.
+This includes patches, identification scripts, and remediation actions. eSentire recommends impacted customers to review Kaseya’s guidance on this matter and apply the latest patches as soon as possible.
 We are also recommending customers rotate passwords for their VSA product post-patch and implement two-factor authentication.